Finaps/swipeList/README.md

 - Ability to configure on selection microflow.
 - Ability to configure large swipe microflow.
 - Responsive.
-- Customizeable can change swipe direction etc.
+- Customizable can change swipe direction etc.

 ### Limitations

- - HTML/Layout is releatively static, could maybe be enhanced in the future.
+ - HTML/Layout is relatively static, could maybe be enhanced in the future.
  - Currently allows for only two buttons on left or right.
 Can be edited currently no plans to change this.

 ## Description/configuration (Widget options)